jhuarte/Guides-Cheatsheets-Tutorials/README.md

 # Guides, cheat sheets and Tutorials

 # Overview
 This repository contains useful information about tutorials, guides and cheat sheets used to develop and document.
+In general is very basic information, but enough to start.
+Read and practice.

 * C/C++
 * Python
 * Dockers